VH-TAF. Boeing 737-376. c/n 23477-1225.

 Ferry route: Melbourne - Port Headland - Cocos Islands - Male - Mahe - Johannesburg

-Operated first Comair revenue service Johannesburg - Port Elizabeth as BA3619 - September 22, 2003
+Operated its first Comair revenue service Johannesburg - Port Elizabeth as BA3619 - September 22, 2003

 Operated by Comair in standard British Airways livery as a franchise carrier

 It was observed at Johannesburg in British Airways livery with tail and horizontal stabiliser missing - October 04, 2014

 Cancelled from the South African Aircraft Register - January 16, 2015

 Preserved off-airport at Rhodesfield, Kempton Park, Johannesburg - January 25, 2015